A Beginner’s Guide to Mobile IoT

 What is “Mobile IoT?”
 The “Mobile” part refers to mobile or cellular networks, depending upon which part of the world you live in.
 “IoT” stands for “Internet of Things.”
 If you’ve never heard this term, you’re probably thinking: that sounds sufficiently ambiguous.
 It may help to think of it as more of a marketing term that describes technologies and standards that take us a step further into our ever “connected world.”
 We will explore this in more detail in the following sections of a Beginner’s Guide to Mobile IoT.

 The Hyper-Connected World

 Modern day mobile networks are capable of carrying large amounts of data at high speeds.
 Smartphones are ubiquitous; the technology packed within far exceeding network capabilities, with the latter playing a persistent game of catch-up.
-Whereas the technology was designed and developed to help us connect with our friends and families, we are now also seeing the value of connecting with the physical objects around us: street lights, smart metering for utilities such as gas and water, vehicles, or industrial applications like manufacturing and agriculture.
+Whereas the technology was designed and developed to help us connect with our friends and families, we are now also seeing the value of connecting the physical world around us: street lights, smart metering for gas and water, vehicles, manufacturing and agriculture.
 Wearables can collect data and, through Machine Learning, suggest bespoke meal or training plans.

 As we have seen, IoT devices have a myriad of use cases, but they share some commonality which significantly differentiates them from smartphones.